-New scholarship in honour of transgender woman for people 'pushed to the margins'
+New scholarship aimed at chipping away at barriers to education for transgender people of colour | CBC News

 It's a cause he says she would have cared deeply about.

-Before her death, Dalmar was about to begin working with the education department at the 519, Canada's largest LGBT community centre, Mohamed said.
+Before her death, Dalmar was about to begin working with the education department at the 519, Canada's largest LGBTQ community centre, Mohamed said.

 Dalmar faced a combination of transphobia, Islamophobia and anti-black racism, he explained.
 She moved to Vancouver, fleeing Somalia's civil war with her family when she was three years old.
 She eventually came to Toronto to begin her transition, he said.